Saturday, August 20, 2011

 Im grabbing 2 minutes between my shower and the kids having to get dressed to quickly post the pics of the little blue denim dress I made a few days ago for a birthday present.
 Miss G has a few little girlfriends and this birthday girl is one of her BFF's.
 I thought it appropriate to try something new with the machine and came up with a little improvisation on a simple a-line dress.

-I added the frill at the bottom (which IMHO should have been alittle longer for a bit more frill) and a, well i guess you'd call it a kind of frilly bib at the top.
+I added the frill at the bottom and a, well i guess you'd call it a kind of frilly bib at the top.
 Ofcourse both kids loved the smily flower buttons and Miss G took alittle convincing to take the dress off.

 Hope you're having a great week.